Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/overview.md

 ## Message port

-Message port provides encrypted communication using the author's certificate.
-If data exchanged between two applications should be secured, you could use Message Port API.
-A secure connection could be established only for applications using the same certificate.
+Message port provides an encrypted communication using the author's certificate.
+If data exchanged between two applications should be secured, you could use the Message Port API.
+A secure connection could be established only for applications using the same certificates.
 The following picture shows possible trusted data exchange between two apps.
 A possible connection is marked using green color.
-Communication between apps using an `A certificate` and a `B certificate` is not allowed.
+Communication between apps using `A certificate` and `B certificate` is not allowed.

 ![Message Port](./media/overview_msgport.png)